-\emph{3) How can we adapt SSE to Encrypted Software Code Analysis?} Moving from keyword queries in encrypted databases to code analysis in encrypted code seems promising but was far from trivial.
-Many challenges had to be addressed here, including: $i)$ what type of data structure can represent the code and its data and control flows (i.e., the DCFG)? $ii)$ how to encrypt that data structure so that it does not leak anything about the code when stored? $iii)$ how to perform code analysis tasks through that data structure, revealing the result of the intended computation?
+\textbf{\emph{3) How can we adapt SSE to encrypted software code analysis?}} Moving from keyword queries in encrypted databases to code analysis in encrypted code seems promising, but it is far from trivial.
+To accomplish this, many challenges arise, including: $i)$ what type of data structure can represent the DCFG, i.e., the code and its data and control flows, for encryption? $ii)$ how to encrypt such a data structure so that it does not leak anything about the code when stored? $iii)$ how to perform code analysis tasks through this encrypted data structure, revealing just the result of the intended computation?
 We will answer these questions in the next sections as we explain the details of our solution.